Protect Your Gate

 How to Protect Your Gate in Extreme Temperatures

 Even if you don’t live in a heavily snowy area, cold weather is still a problem once winter arrives.
 You need to watch out for ice, especially from freezing rain or rainfall before a frosty night.
-Frost, snow or ice around your gate can cause it to malfunction and forcing it open during these times can be damaging.
+Frost, snow, or ice around your gate can cause it to malfunction, and forcing it open during these times can be damaging.
 Also, ice on the chains of your gate can damage the operator as the chain enters the mechanism.
-Make sure to (carefully) knock ice off of the chains before using your gate.
+Make sure to (carefully) knock the ice off of the chains before using your gate.

 Garage Door & Gate Company